groonga/groonga/doc/source/reference/regular_expression.rst

 by index.
 It's very fast rather than sequential search.
 Patterns that can be evaluated by index are described later.

+.. versionadded:: 5.0.7

+   Groonga normalizes match target text by :ref:`normalizer-auto` normalizer when Groonga doesn't use index for regular expression search.
+It means that regular expression that has upper case such as ``Groonga`` never match.
+Because :ref:`normalizer-auto` normalizer normalizes all alphabets to lower case. ``groonga`` matches to both ``Groonga`` and ``groonga``.

+   Why is match target text normalizered?
+It's for increasing index search-able patterns.
+If Groonga doesn't normalize match target text, you need to write complex regular expression such as ``[Dd][Ii][Ss][Kk]`` and ``(?i)disk`` for case-insensitive match.
+   Groonga can't use index against complex regular expression.

+   If you write ``disk`` regular expression for case-insensitive match, Groonga can search the pattern with index.
+It's fast.

+   You may feel the behavior is strange.
+But fast search based on this behavior will help you.

 There are many regular expression syntaxes.
 Groonga uses the same syntax in Ruby.
 Because Groonga uses the same regular expression engine as Ruby.
 The regular expression engine is `Onigmo